 How Does the WFG Business Work

 If you join WFG, then you will be encouraged to get yourself off to a 'fast start'.
 To do this you will need to introduce 3 new recruits, and sit in on 3 training sales within the first 30 days of becoming a WFG associate.
+We notice that there is no focus on finding customers, it’s all about recruiting new members to the MLM.
+To us, this is a red flag!

 If you achieve your fast start challenge, then you will be a part of the '3 - 3 - 30 club'.
 The fast start process is very important in World Financial Group.
 In the WFG systems manual, fast starting new recruits is one of the 7 keys to success and is referred to as 'the big push'.
 It's part of the MLM mentality of 'the more the merrier'.
 The bigger your team is, the more residuals you'll earn, so keep recruiting